plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 ## Web servers
 [Are we web yet?](https://www.arewewebyet.org/) lists two groups of Rust web frameworks.

 The first contains [Hyper](https://hyper.rs/), and [tiny_http](https://crates.io/crates/tiny_http).
-They are low level frameworks that handle connections, requests, and responses.
+They are low-level frameworks that handle connections, requests, and responses.
 All other functionalities are missing.

-The second has higher level frameworks: [Actix-web](https://actix.rs/), [Rocket](https://rocket.rs/), and [many more](https://www.arewewebyet.org/topics/frameworks/).
+The second has higher-level frameworks: [Actix-web](https://actix.rs/), [Rocket](https://rocket.rs/), and [many more](https://www.arewewebyet.org/topics/frameworks/).
 Often built on top of the previous group, they centralize common features in a need package.

 The pet store is quite a simple project.
 The biggest hurdles are the routing, and JSON handling.
 This makes neither group attractive.
 The first would need extra work, but the second would make it too easy.